adebayo10k/gpg-encryption-using-json-profiles/README.md

 ```

 NOTE: There are multiple ways of doing this.
-Check the Github documentation if unfamiliar.
+Check the [Github documentation](https://git-scm.com/book/en/v2/Git-Tools-Submodules), or this nice [submodule explanation](https://gist.github.com/gitaarik/8735255), if unfamiliar.